kevinliang43/Santorini_Game/Santorini/README.md

  * <b> Player.java </b> : Interface specification for the player component of the Santorini Game
  * <b> RuleChecker.java </b> : Interface specification for the rule checking component of the Santorini Game
  * <b> TournamentManager.java </b> : Interface specification for a tournament manager for a tournament of Santorini Games
- * <b> TournamentProtocol.java </b> : Remote Protocol for Tournament Manager itneraction with Clients
+ * <b> TournamentProtocol.pdf </b> : Remote Protocol for Tournament Manager itneraction with Clients

  <h3> Observer </h3>